DRAWilliams/guide/docs/Observer/Creating Proposals/index.md

 Please notice that this screenshot is in dark-mode.
 You may select light-mode by clicking the toggle button in the very top right of the window, left of the "user management" button.
-When in dark-mode the button will be a "sun", meaning go-to light-mode, and when in light-mode it will be a "crescent-moon", meaning got-to dark-mode.
+When in dark-mode the button will be a "sun", meaning go-to light-mode, and when in light-mode it will be a "crescent-moon", meaning go-to dark-mode.
 The following screenshot shows what light-mode looks like.

 ![polaris home page, showing light-mode](polaris-home-page-light.png)